The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

 In designing the energy system for AtLAST, determining the future demand of the new 50-m telescope can pose challenges.
-Both the integration of innovative instrumentation with yet undefined power requirements, and the need to drive such a large (4400~ton; see Table~\ref{tab:masses}) structure faster than similar structures add complexity to the challenge.
+Both the integration of innovative instrumentation with yet-to-be-defined power requirements, and the need to drive such a large (4400~ton; see Table~\ref{tab:masses}) structure faster than similar structures, add complexity to the challenge.
 Presently, we estimate that the power demand, summarized in Table~\ref{tab:energy}, will include 500-700~kW for instrumentation electronics, 480~kW for cryogenic cooling, and an average demand of 500~kW for the telescope drives (namely, the motors), with peak loads for the drives reaching up to 1.7~MW.

-Recently, we have studied the feasibility of off-grid RES-based energy systems to meet AtLAST's power needs on the Chajnantor plateau.
-Hybrid energy systems featuring a large photovoltaic array, lithium-ion batteries, and backup diesel generation were identified as significantly cheaper compared to diesel-only setups \citep{Viole2023, Valenzuela-Venegas2023}.
+Recently, we have studied the feasibility of off-grid systems based on renewable energy sources to meet AtLAST's power needs on the Chajnantor plateau. {In addition to being considered more environmentally responsible in comparison to diesel-only setups, hybrid energy systems featuring a large photovoltaic array, lithium-ion batteries, and backup diesel generation can be anticipated to be significantly less expensive over the lifetime of the project \citep[see][]{Viole2023, Valenzuela-Venegas2023}}.
 Furthermore, hydrogen is gaining traction as an energy carrier in Chile, and is considered a suitable future substitute for backup diesel generation.
 We have therefore included hydrogen in the proposed energy system.

-As noted earlier, the main drives (AZ and EL) are expected to be the main sources of power consumption.
+As was noted earlier, the main drives (AZ and EL) are expected to be the main sources of power consumption.
 Due to the high inertia of the full telescope structure, combined with a high acceleration requirement, considerable power peaks will occur during the acceleration and deceleration phases.
 During acceleration, the power peak is present as a high power demand with a flow direction from the grid to the drives.
 On the other hand, during deceleration the drive system generates power, which is typically converted to heat in corresponding brake resistors in most large telescopes.